 Antifreeze is the unsung hero for vehicles in the winter.
 Antifreeze is to be added to the car’s engine cooling system.
 As the name suggests, it stops the water from freezing in colder conditions so your engine can be adequately cooled when running, and working to optimal levels.
 It is important that antifreeze is regularly topped up in the winter months.

 If you have a crack or chips on your windscreen it is important that you get these repaired whilst your car is stationary in the winter.
 When cracks are left to freeze over on an icy night, moisture can enter the crack and freeze over.
 When the moisture freezes it expands and can make the crack or chip a lot worse.
 The best way to avoid this is to get it fixed before winter.

 In summary, this lockdown will not last forever, but it is important that you look after yourself and your vehicle.
-If you require any repairs on your car our garages will be remaining open and we will be happy to help with a payment assist option and a mobile tyre fitting service available to our customers.
+If you require any repairs on your car we will be happy to help with a payment assist option and a mobile tyre fitting service available to our customers.

 3 people found this review helpful